crguezl/pl-nextra/pages/topics/expresiones-regulares-y-analisis-lexico/unicode-utf-16-and-js.md

 The code points contained in astral planes are called **astral code points**.

-Astral code points go from U+10000 to U+10FFFF.
+Astral code points go from U+10000 (65536) to U+10FFFF (1 114 111).

 JavaScript’s representation uses 16 bits per string element, which can describe up to $2^{16}$ different characters.
-But Unicode defines more characters than that: about twice as many.
+But Unicode defines more characters than that: **about twice as many**.
 So some characters, such as many emoji, *take up two character positions* in JavaScript strings.

 When comparing strings, JavaScript goes over the characters from left to right, comparing the Unicode codes one by one.